outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - this is another way to depict 'similarity' than 'physical adjacence on an euclidean graph' or 'number of connections between points in a network', the graph structure using a similarity structure of 'edges in common' as a core component of similarity, and offers another way to depict 'change combinations' as opposed to the network 'multiplication/addition matrix operations', the graph structure using a 'sequential connection and common edge' change combination type
       - the graph retains meaning of the 'angles' of the edges (it means something if a structure has four or five sides in the graph, it means it takes four or five common sides or steps to create a shape), where the network doesnt ascribe meaning to that info (angles of connections are just for display purposes)

+    - add to structures
+      - the concept of a 'surface' is useful for determining structures of limits that determine its interactions with other structures
+      - any 'prediction function' is incomplete without a good structure of its causes, such as 'why its likely to be true' (such as the 'reasons' for the 'decreasing parabola' shape of a 'bouncing ball trajectory' including the 'instability of momentum', the 'lack of alternate reasons skewing each parabola in a direction, the continuity of the ball's position', the 'incremental changes required to connect the exponential change types made possible by the input speed and the change types of local maxima with zero slope tangents as it approaches the final position of zero motion') and limits (such as 'gravity' and the structure of any barriers it might encounter on its up trajectories)
+      - identifying useful subsets of a function to predict, such as the 'up' trajectories of a function, that can make deriving the rest of the function trivial

     - ml isnt sentient (or is less sentient) bc it is:
       - dependent on humans